Côte d’Ivoire August 2020 People’s Revolution

 Hopefully this time round the Economic Community of West African States (ECOWAS) member states and the African Union member states will stand up for what is advantageous for the entire continent, people’s revolutions which aspire to nationhood based on democratic principles, which reject violence as a form of government by non-violent means.

-Above foto of T-shit commemorating a young boy Arsène Kouao who died shot in the head by a policeman in Bonoua, Côte d'Ivoire while demonstrating peacefully on the 13 of August 2020 asking for Ouattara to respect the Ivorian Constitution and its two-term limit.
-Below images of Arsène Kouao's funeral held in Moossou on the 29th of August 2020.
+Here images of funeral of young boy Arsène Kouao who died shot in the head by a policeman in Bonoua, Côte d'Ivoire while demonstrating peacefully on the 13 of August 2020 asking for Ouattara to respect the Ivorian Constitution and its two-term limit.
+The funeral was held in Moossou on the 29th of August 2020.

 * Fagiolo is an Italian filmmaker who works for national and international TV channels writing and producing reportage and documentaries.
 Link to Fagiolo’s video documentation dedicated to the recent Ivorian events: https://www.free-simone-and-laurent-gbagbo.com